tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

-For more information on each handover algorithm's decision policy and their attributes, please refer to their respective subsections in Section :ref:`sec-handover-algorithm` of the design documentation.
+For more information on each handover algorithm's decision policy and their attributes, please refer to their respective subsections in Section :ref:`sec-handover-algorithm` of the Design Documentation.

 Finally, the ``InstallEnbDevice`` function of ``LteHelper`` will instantiate one instance of the selected handover algorithm for each eNodeB device.
 In other